nixworks/public/news/2017/09/25/README.md

 ##### Atlantic hurricanes
 ### [Puerto Rican officials request aid from the United States federal government for welfare in the aftermath of the hurricane-induced humanitarian crisis on the island. ](/news/2017/09/25/puerto-rican-officials-request-aid-from-the-united-states-federal-government-for-welfare-in-the-aftermath-of-the-hurricane-induced-humanitar.md)
-_Context: Puerto Rico, U.S. government, Atlantic hurricanes, Hurricane Maria_
+_Context: Puerto Rico, Atlantic hurricanes, Hurricane Maria, U.S. government_

 ##### Crime in Nigeria
 ### [Gunmen attack the Ogba Zoo in Benin City, Nigeria, killing three police officers and abduct the zoo's director.
 There is no information on who the gunmen and abductors are, or whether they have made any demands. ](/news/2017/09/25/gunmen-attack-the-ogba-zoo-in-benin-city-nigeria-killing-three-police-officers-and-abduct-the-zoo-s-director-there-is-no-information-on-w.md)
-_Context: Crime in Nigeria, Ogba Zoo, Benin City, Nigeria_
+_Context: Nigeria, Crime in Nigeria, Ogba Zoo, Benin City_

 ##### Crime in Russia
 ### [Russian police arrest a couple from the southern Krasnodar region that has allegedly murdered as many as 30 people since 1999 and consumed parts of the human bodies. ](/news/2017/09/25/russian-police-arrest-a-couple-from-the-southern-krasnodar-region-that-has-allegedly-murdered-as-many-as-30-people-since-1999-and-consumed-p.md)